StoneLabs/AVR-Programmer/README.md

 | Main PCB | Hardware_V-1.1+ | No functional hardware change. |
 | Target PCB | Hardware_V-1.2 | Assembled and tested.
 Fully functional. |

+# INTEL HEX

+All `.hex` or `.HEX` files in the root folder of the SD-Card can be flashed to the target using the Programmer.
+The algorithm used for flashing the program to the target is very robust against weirdly formed hex files (e.g. line swaps, different lengths of lines in the same file, etc.).
+HEX record types 00, 01, and 02 are fully supported.
+Type 03 entries will be ignored with a warning sent to the programmers Serial output.
+Type 04 and 05 are not supported and HEX files containing those record types can't be flashed.
+(This shouldn't be an issue for AVR chips).

+The programmer will also scan all possible bootloader positions for the current target and automatically set the fuse containing the bootloader position bits as needed.

 # Supported chips

 ![#32CD32](https://via.placeholder.com/15/32CD32/000000?text=+) Supported and tested